 A Better Search Interface

 We’re aware that this is not the easiest way to find data so we’re working on a better search interface for AusTalk data in Alveo.
 You can see a prototype of this interface here: austalk-query.
-To use this you need to get your Alveo API key and enter it in the first page.
+This site will ask you to login via Alveo – if you are already logged in to the main Alveo pages this will be an instant process.

 This interface first lets you find speakers that you are interested in using speaker metadata, so you can look for males over 50 from Melbourne if you wish.
-The resulting list of speakers gives you a link to the speaker metadata page on the AusTalk website (you’ll need an account on that system to see this, it’s free to register).
+The result will be a list of speakers with some basic metadata, you can select some or all of the speakers on this list that you want to get data for.
+You can also download a spreadsheet of metadata for these speakers form this page.
 From this list of speakers you have the option of getting all of their items or narrowing down the items you’re interested in.
 Click on “Search Items” and you’ll see a form that allows you to search by prompt (the text read by the speaker) or component name (words, digits etc) or select from a few pre-defined lists like hVd words.
 Click on search and you should see (after a short delay) a list of items that match your search – these are only those from your selected speakers.
 Once you have this list you have the option of saving it as an Alveo item list; do this and you can download it as described above.

 I hope this has been a useful introduction to getting your hands on AusTalk data through Alveo.
 If you’re a speech person, the same techniques (apart from the last one) will work for Mitchel & Delbridge collection which has forced-aligned annotations for all of the read speech.